Vitamin D Deficiency: Common Symptoms and Solutions

 Low vitamin D levels are linked to obstructive sleep apnea and the activation of numerous inflammatory processes (15).
 Sleep apnea is a common condition in which a person’s breathing is interrupted or paused during their sleep.
 Sleep apnea is most common in men and older people.
 This condition is linked to obesity, heart disease, stroke, diabetes, depression, and other health conditions.

-Low levels of vitamin D can contribute and worsen the impact of sleep apnea on glucose metabolism.
+Low levels of vitamin D can contribute to and worsen the impact of sleep apnea on glucose metabolism.
 Abnormal glucose metabolism is one of the main health issues associated with sleep apnea (16).
 Supplementing with vitamin D has been shown to improve abnormal glucose metabolism and inflammation in people with sleep apnea.

 10. Prevent Endometriosis and PCOS